by Alessandro Rubini

 are function pointers located in fields of the object data stricture,

-here struct net_device
+here struct net_device.

 An interface can be perfectly functional by exporting just a subset